How Do Singers Get Famous Through YouTube?

 3) Greyson Chance

 This is another remarkable story of a 16-year-old guy who performed “Paparazzi” in a music festival.
-Greyson Chance hit the limelight by storm as one of the youngest stars in YouTube.
-The video of this sixth grader caught the attention of Ellen DeGeneres, and found his way on her show.
+Greyson Chance hit the limelight by storm as one of the youngest stars on YouTube.
+The video of this sixth-grader caught the attention of Ellen DeGeneres and found his way on her show.
 Chance eventually signed a contract for a new record label with her.
 After releasing his debut album in 2011 entitled “Hold On ‘Til The Night,” he toured the world.

 4) Cody Simpson

 In 2010, This Australian-born teen star uploaded his videos of songs by Justin Timberlake and the Jackson 5.
 He thought he was only good as a bedroom singer until Shawn Campbell, the producer of Jay-Z, discovered him online in 2009.
 Today, this 16-year-old is one of the most popular pop stars from YouTube, overwhelming the charts.
 His debut albums include the Paradise which was released in 2012, followed by the Surfers Paradise in 2013.
 Simpson has been nominated for several awards, and his album reached the Top 10 of the Billboard 200.

 It’s like a whirlwind success for Dondria when Jermaine Dupri, the founder of So So Def Recordings discovered her on YouTube.
 Soon, Dupri offered her a record deal, and her debut album entitled Dondria vs Phatfffat became number 14 on the R&B/Hip-Hop Songs chart in Billboard Hot.